Carmeisel101/SSME_performance/README.md

 </div>

-Then onec you have the mass flow rate you can calculate the thrust, specific impulse, and thrust coefficient:
+Then once you have the mass flow rate you can calculate the thrust, specific impulse, and thrust coefficient:

 <div align="center">